 Monthly data are available on changes in the selling prices received by domestic producers of goods and services.
 BLS produces price indexes for the output of many industries (including many in the service sector) and more than 10,000 specific products and product classes.

-Monthly data are available on changes in the prices of goods traded between the U.S. and the rest of the world.
+Monthly data are available on changes in the prices of goods traded between the United States and the rest of the world.
 Price indexes for nearly all merchandise categories and selected international services also are available.

 For more information on the measurement of costs and prices, see the BLS Handbook of Methods.